ducandu/spygame/docs/_sources/adding_more_things_to_our_platformer.rst.txt

 bow.

 We have to add a new tileset first, the one for Baleog.
 Click on *Map->New Tileset*, then pick the baleog.png file and make sure the width and height are 32px each.
-Click the little "Export Tileset As" button at the bottom of the Tilesets panel and save the Baloeg tileset as "baleog.tsx" in the data/ directory of your project.
+Click the little "Export Tileset As" button at the bottom of the Tilesets panel and save the Baleog tileset as "baleog.tsx" in the data/ directory of your project.
 Select the object layer and - with the Insert Tile (T) tool - insert one Baleog object into the level.
 Switch to the Select Tool (S) and click on the newly inserted Baleog, then set his Type property to "spygame.examples.vikings.Baleog".